Dining Room Rugs

 More About Dining Room Rugs

 For some reason, finding a perfect semi-antique rug seems to be more difficult than choosing furniture.
-Still, shopping for an Oriental rug for your dining room doesn’t have to be a big to-do.
+Still, shopping for a vintage rug for your dining room doesn’t have to be a big to-do.

 Since dining rooms can be a bit messy — namely, because crumbs and other food items tend to fall to the floor — it’s best to go for a low-pile carpet.
 Luckily, most of the handmade dining room rugs in our collection are fairly flat cotton or wool products.